maxmelichov/Optimization_Python/README.md

   - ![Rosenbrock Function Iterations](plots/Rosenbrock/iteration.png)

 ## Discussion
-Newton's Method typically achieves faster convergence leveraging second-order information, albeit at the cost of higher computational demand and challenges with nearly singular Hessians.
+Newton's Method typically achieves faster convergence by leveraging second-order information, albeit at the cost of higher computational demand and challenges with nearly singular Hessians.
 Gradient Descent, a first-order method, provides more consistent results across a broader range of conditions, though it may be slower, requiring more iterations for comparable precision.

-Home work 2:
+# Homework 2:

 Image 1: Iteration-wise Objective Values for LP
 This graph shows the objective values at each iteration of a linear programming (LP) algorithm.
 The y-axis represents the objective value, and the x-axis shows the iteration number.
 The rapid decrease between iterations 3 and 4 suggests a significant improvement in the objective value, followed by stabilization, indicating that the algorithm has likely converged to an optimal solution.